GoodBoiDoggo/NoodoProjyekuto/README.md

 ### Running the app with nodemon

-To run the project using nodemon, open cmd or the terminal window of eclipse(Monitor icon at the upper left), then run this command:
+To run the project using nodemon, open cmd or other usable terminals then input:
 ```
-npm start
+nodemon app.js
 ```
-This works kay gichange nako ang "start" na property sa package.json

 ### Tools